jbaladeg/EFA_and_CFA/README.md

 # TOOLBOX

-We are goint to work with a toolbox called "UllRToolBox" -> https://sites.google.com/site/ullrtoolbox/
+We are going to work with a toolbox called "UllRToolBox" -> https://sites.google.com/site/ullrtoolbox/

 ## References
 1. Kenny, D. A. (2015).
 Measuring model fit.